U.S. Army Command, Intelligence, Signals, Etc:

 I’ve got gobs of these, I was thinking I was the only guy who knew what they were for, we don’t know the half of it still, and I hope I have represented these units respectfully and honorably, and as they may have looked, it’s interesting to me how much of this went on using civilian contractors too, the collection created out of a pile of patches, I’ll just put them all in here, bare with me.

-As many of the radios of the period were the line-of-site, not satellite like today.
-The tops of the hiss would often have a small radio team, operators and repairmen, some guards, guns, and all kinds of radio equipment to try to be inconspicuous with, at least some wore camouflage.
+As many of the radios of the period were line-of-sight, not satellite, like today.
+The tops of the hills would often have a small radio team, operators, and repairmen, some guards, guns, and all kinds of radio equipment to try to be inconspicuous with, at least some wore camouflage.
 So the 9th-as other units Special Forces, and Marines, etc., were working short wave, and single sideband long-range radios, and MARS satellite phone systems, etc., and units used to relay short-range and duplex radio traffic to higher commands and other forms of support as artillery, Bird Dogs and its air support, naval artillery was available by this method as well.

-And so special groups were developed and deployed to be used with the assault troops, and in triangulated secret located positions, often with fake names on them, at top hills and mountains, all these had to be guarded and supported too.
-Long Range-Radio Relay Teams were put together and located at certain locations, to relay information and find solutions to various situations.
+And so special groups were developed and deployed to be used with the assault troops, and in triangulated secret located positions, often with fake names on them, at the top hills and mountains, all these had to be guarded and supported too.
+Long-range radio relay Teams were put together and located at certain locations to relay information and find solutions to various situations.

 The Mekong Delta is drained principally by four channels of the Mekong River as it flows southeastward from Cambodia to the sea.
 Some 1,000 miles of primary canals crisscross the area, and in between the canals lie thousands of square miles of rich rice lands.

 The U.S. Navy complement of the Mobile Riverine Force manned a fleet of assault troop carriers, fire support ships called monitors, command and communications boats, repair and supply ships, medical craft, a barracks barge, and two self-propelled barracks ships.
 These naval crafts were specially prepared and outfitted in the United States for deployment on the waters of the delta.
-These vessels receive upgrades weaponry and heavier armor-plating to ward knowing they would be a target for the enemy.
+These vessels receive upgrades, weaponry, and heavier armor plating to ward off, knowing they would be a target for the enemy.

 Few roads penetrate the delta.
 Towns and villages sit on the mud banks of canals and rivers, surrounded by rice paddies.
 Little of the land is more than ten feet above sea level.
 Although the Mekong Delta is among the world's richest lands for rice growing, it is a formidable ground for the infantry soldier on foot and his modern, but often heavy, supporting equipment.

-With this equipment the troop commander-maintained radio contact with his assault troops, the supporting artillery located nearby on barges, the ever-present helicopter gunships circling overhead, the monitors-fire support boats-the tactical fighter bombers of the Air Force, the South Vietnamese Army counterpart commander, higher headquarters, and the medical evacuation helicopters.
+With this equipment, the troop commander maintained radio contact with his assault troops, the supporting artillery located nearby on barges, the ever-present helicopter gunships circling overhead, the monitors-fire support boats, tactical fighter bombers of the Air Force, the South Vietnamese Army counterpart commander, higher headquarters, and the medical evacuation helicopters.

-The command and communications boat were, as the name suggests, a floating command post, providing radio communications for both the Army troop commander and the Navy boat commander.
-One of these crafts was usually available for each battalion-size element in an operation.
-This communications boat itself took on the appearance of a floating antenna field since nine combat voice radios were installed below the deck and the topside bristled with nine antennas.
+The command and communications boat was, as the name suggests, a floating command post, providing radio communications for both the Army troop commander and the Navy boat commander.
+One of these crafts was usually available for each battalion-sized element in an operation.
+This communications boat itself took on the appearance of a floating antenna field since nine combat voice radios were installed below the deck, and the topside bristled with nine antennas.
 335th Army Security Agency Company (a.k.a.
 "335th Radio Research Unit"), 12 January 1967 to 5 April 1971, and the 9th Signal Battalion, 19 December 1966 to 19 August 1969.
-Methods were quickly devised to track, by means of radio, the USS Benewah while it sailed on the delta's canals and streams; use of multichannel radio relaying.
+Methods were quickly devised to track, using radio, the USS Benewah while it sailed on the delta's canals and streams, using multichannel radio relaying.

-His uniform at this points the norm of the time, looks much like everyone else's...except for the small details, and insignia.
-Love his helmet, simply one button on it- says exactly where he stands with the people back home-how left him out to dry.
+His uniform at this point was the norm of the time, looks much like everyone else's...except for the small details, and insignia.
+Love his helmet, simply one button on it- says exactly where he stands with the people back home- how left him out to dry.

 Radio in Command and Control: There were always radios being used throughout the Vietnam, Cambodia, Laos, and Thailand Areas and it had to be kept under control- so there were major communication facilities set up all over, in the cities and towns, in the remote Delta Region, and at the tops of Mountains and hill....there were antennas all over Vietnam.